jrogu/mlops_learning/README.md

 ## Project Overview

-It's purpose it's to get familiar with concepts like CI/CD, deploying models with contenerization, etc.
+It's purpose it's to get familiar with concepts like CI/CD, deploying models with containerization, etc.

 ## Table of Contents